 Giardia

 Giardia is a parasite from a family of organisms called protozoa.
 They attach themselves to the wall of the intestines and feed on the food that the dog has eaten.
-This irritates the intestines, leading to diarrhea.
+This irritates the intestines, leading to diarrhea in dogs.
 This can be severe in young or sick dogs and cause weight loss and other issues.

 Dogs can become infected by swallowing cysts (tiny immature parasites similar to worm eggs) left behind in the poop of infected dogs.
 Like whipworm eggs, these can survive outdoors for long periods.
 Humans can also sometimes become infected with giardia, even from dogs who are not showing any symptoms.